-A lot of times, people will bounce from one main attraction to the next and never really see a place.
+Often, people will bounce from one main attraction to the next and never really see a place.
 By incorporating a Discovery component into your itinerary.
 You will be more inclined to wander without getting too lost (although getting lost is fun too).
 If you join a tour, you will also be learning about the location, an essential aspect of travel.

 The Interest Day or component is all about you and what you like.
 Your interests.

-You might love food so your Interest Day could consist of you joining a food tour, or joining a cooking class, or finding all the fresh food markets in the city.
+You might love food, so your Interest Day could consist of you joining a food tour, or joining a cooking class, or finding all the fresh food markets in the city.

 You might love art and find a painting class to join or create a list of all the artworks you would like to see in that location.